arthurdysart/ChargeTracker/README.md

 <TBA PEGASUS QUICK INSTRUCTIONS>

+## Frequently Asked Questions
+ChargeTracker is executed on a multi-node cluster using AWS EC2 instances.
+Deployment via Pegasus (Insight Data Science) is recommended and outlined below.
+Detailed installation instructions are available in ** TODO: ADD LOCATION OF DETAILED INSTALLERS **.

+** TODO: PEGASUS QUICK INSTRUCTIONS**

 ## Credits
-ChargeTracker was developed by Arthur Dysart, inspired by automation needs in the experimental battery research community.
+ChargeTracker was developed by Arthur Dysart, inspired by automation needs in the battery research community.
 This project was created as part of the 2018 Insight Data Engineering Fellowship program.